Buy Our Books Actionable tips and preventive awareness

 Can a dog get diarrhea from eating too much?

-If a dog eats too much, the overloaded GI tract can’t absorb what it needs and the stress of the discomfort and pain from a distended abdomen can result in diarrhea.
+If a dog eats too much, the overloaded gastrointestinal tract can’t absorb what it needs, and the stress of the discomfort and pain from a distended abdomen can result in diarrhea.

 Can a dog get diarrhea from being overheated?

-The stress of being overheated can cause a dog to get diarrhea.
+The stress of being overheated can cause a dog to have diarrhea.

-How do you clean dog diarrhea from fabric, rugs, and carpet?
+How do you clean dog diarrhea from fabric, rugs, and carpets?

 Act fast for the best results!
 You need to remove as much of the organic material from the fabric as possible.